vrf15/SNP500-Ingestion/project_logs/tickers.md

 ---

-Note: All of [MATERIALS],[REAL_ESTATE], and [UTILITIES] sector failed...
-I will update the list once I am done setting up all of ingestion.
+Note: All of [MATERIALS], [REAL_ESTATE], and [UTILITIES] sectors failed...
+I will update the list once I am done setting up all of the ingestion.